liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 is `true`.
 You could build a fully-functional event listing application without generating remote services.
 In that case, you could set local service to `true` and remote service to `false` for both of your entities.
-If, however, you want to enable (secure) remote access to your application's services, you should set both local service and remote service to `true`.
+If, however, you want to enable remote access to your application's services, you should set both local service and remote service to `true`.

 +$$$